Water Project Updates

 Upgrades to pipelines, water meters and pumps across the region as required.

 The reservoirs in our region have been assessed and remediation plans are being developed.
-Options are being investigated for repairs to the reservoirs on Twelfth Avenue in Atherton, and Tinaroo Lookout, and the replacement of reservoirs at Wondecla (High Country Estate) and Mount Garnet.
+Options are being investigated for the replacement of reservoirs at Wondecla (High Country Estate) and Mount Garnet.